Art and “Looking” Matter, A Bit About New York City and 1890 Census History

 When I returned to Austin, Texas later that summer, I decided to take more art history courses.
 Once I had taken enough to have an official “minor” in art history, I applied to graduate school at The University of Texas at Austin in the College of Fine Arts.
 The faculty of the department where I worked during this interim time graciously supplied letters of recommendation, and I was accepted.

-People sometimes think art history is a “fluffy” subject.
+People who do not understand it sometimes think art history is a “fluffy” subject.
 But in order to understand works of art – how they were made and why – requires multifaceted thinking and research.
 It is a tough subject in my opinion.
 One must be both a visual person and oriented toward research and writing.
 You use all parts of your brain in art history and a good graduate program gives your brain a workout.

 One thing our program required was quite simply memorizing images of works of art from the prehistoric to the modern eras.
 The idea was, the more you saw and “stored” in your mind, the better equipped you would be to study, compare and understand all works of art.
 And I found that to be somewhat annoying, but absolutely true.